FabianoEger/tago-documentation/analysis.rst

 .. image:: _static/analysis/analysis_script.png

-| 1. **Script Area**: is where your code should be placed;
+| 1. **Script Area**: is where your script should be placed when running locally (default)
-| 2. **URL**: you can host your script outside Tago, placing the url reference here;
+| 2. **URL**: is where your script should be placed when running remotely.
+Note: You can host your script outside of Tago, just add the url here
 | 3. **Save and Run**: You can "Save" or "Save and Run".
-The last option will immediately run your script after saving any changes;
+The last option will immediately run your script after saving any change
 |

 Console
 *******
-Console acts like a common console, letting you see any error or word generated by "console.log".
+Use the console to monitor the variables and status of your script.
+You can see any error or word generated by "console.log".
 It is also a very good debug tool.

 .. image:: _static/analysis/analysis_console.png

-| 1. **Run**: will immediately run your script, if new changes are made that will be ignored.
-For that, you need to save your script before;
+| 1. **Run**: will immediately run your script.
+If you make any change in your script, make sure you save it before running it
-| 2. **Console Screen**: Any error or "console.log" will be show up here;
+| 2. **Console Screen**: Any error or response to a "console.log" will be show up here
-| 3. **Clear Console**: Will clear anything that are show in your console screen;
+| 3. **Clear Console**: clear everything that are showed in your console screen
-| 4. **Auto-Clear**: Clear the console everytime script runs;
+| 4. **Auto-Clear**: clear the console every time the script runs
 |

 *******************
 Internal Functions
 *******************
-Our Analysis have a lot of functions to help you to manipulate buckets and devices.
-Also you can use some services to send sms, e-mails, and get informations about your account.
-It is possible to configure and setup almost everything in Tago through analysis.
+Our Analysis have a several functions to help you to manipulate data in the buckets and the devices.
+You can also use services to send sms, e-mails, and get information from your account.
+It is possible to configure and setup almost everything in Tago through the analysis.

 lodash
 ******
-You can call lodash (**_**) as a native function in analysis, without need to set it up.
-Lodash is a powerful library to manipulate data and compare values, you can read more about how to use it in the follow documentation: https://lodash.com/docs
+You can call lodash (**_**) as a native function in the analysis, no need to set it up.
+Lodash is a powerful library to manipulate data and compare values, you can read more about how to use *lodash* in the follow documentation: https://lodash.com/docs

 | **Examples**